Shirai-Kuroko-sama/SU2_Embedded_Method/README.md

 Having said all that, this project propose a new FIML method, chose S-A one-equation turbulence model,use design variables as a correction to the containing production term, combine field inversion and machine learning together with selected variables as connections between, and the predicted beta(design variables) is used in the next interation of field inversion.
 So it is expected to have lower cost compared with Direct(which aims to find links directly between beta and neural network's weight, may lead to higher cost of computation) and higher accuracy compared with Classic(which has lowest accuracy among).
 And with Liutex scalar considerd, it is also expected to have better performance in large separation flow area.

+At the same time, we seek to try best to introduce this project in double language, both in English and Chinese, aiming to bring SU2 for domestic reseachers with easier reading and comprehensing experience, inspiring fellows to be more creative with such open source CFD application.

 Obviously, many further works need to bo done, and many problems may spring out due to poor personal capacity and limited research time.
 So we are open to any advice and critical comments, if time permit, further updates will be on the way!

 Finally, many thanks to all SU2 developers and Prof.J.Holland, and so to my respected teacher Gao!
 It's my pleasure to have such a chance cooperating and working with your excellent researchers!